The Best Time To Visit Kenya For Safari - Low, High, Peak, & Festive Seasons

 The country’s rift valley and western interior parts become hot by day, cool at night, and may receive moderate showers.

-Animals cluster around the few remaining water sources in most parks and game reserves, which means perfect opportunities for wildlife sightings.
+In November, animals cluster around the few remaining water sources in most parks and game reserves, which means perfect opportunities for wildlife sightings.

 You can still enjoy the Big Five, baby animals and migratory birds abound the Masai Mara, although the Great Migration is over by Now.